 Also, part of the profits goes to The Life Traveller Foundation which is committed to enriching lives with transparent and targeted actions.
-The money will be used for breakfast and school projects in Kenya.
+The money will be used for personal small aid projects like buying medicine and food and breakfast & school projects in Kenya.

 Let us introduce you to the permanent members of the Naramatisho family.